-One of the questions I am asked most often is “How to get rid of spider mites on plants” and “where do spider mites come from”.
+One of the questions I am asked most often is “How do I get rid of spider mites on my indoor and outdoor plants?” and “Where do tiny spider mites come from?”.

 But, we need to back up a tad to discuss what they are, how to identify them, and how to keep them at bay.
 THEN we can cover how to get rid of spider mites on plants better.

 Every year for the last 3-4 years I have lost almost every cucumber plant I have ever planted to spider mites.
 I have tried several varieties of cucumbers from bush to vining, and from heirloom to resistant.